 Convenient access enables you to enter your vehicle without having to hold the remote control in your hand.
 All you need to do is wear the remote control close to your body, e.g. in your jacket pocket.
 The vehicle automatically detects the remote control within the immediate vicinity or in the passenger compartment.

 Convenient access supports the following functions:

 - Unlocking/locking the vehicle

-- Unlocking the tailgate/splitdoor separately
+- Unlocking the splitdoor by itself

-- Starting the engine
+- Enginestarting

 - Convenient operation

 Functional requirements